About the Foundation

 Mission

 The Economy of Wisdom Foundation exists to measure what economies actually produce in human terms.
-We publish working papers on relational value and AI alignment, conduct community-grounded fieldwork in Vancouver's Downtown Eastside, and build immutable-ledger infrastructure that protects authorship and economic standing for populations the existing systems erase.
+We publish working papers on relational value and AI alignment, conduct community-grounded fieldwork in Vancouver's Downtown Eastside, and build immutable-ledger infrastructure that protects authorship and likeness for populations the existing systems erase.

 The Work

-- Two papers.
-Transmutarianism v13 (theoretical framework) and Whose Values Train AI? (empirical findings from 51 DTES interviews).
+- Three papers.
+Transmutarianism v19 (theoretical framework), Whose Values Train AI? (empirical findings from 51 DTES interviews), and Synthetic Voices Erase Human Texture (LLM role-play versus the real interviews).

 - One product family.
-Sigil.bot (live beta) and the Wisdom Wallet (in development), both built on cognitive sovereignty primitives that give people agency over their authorship and economic standing.
+Sigil.bot (live beta) and attribution for creative work and likeness (in development), both built on cognitive sovereignty primitives that give people agency over their authorship and likeness.

 - One book in progress.
 Economy of Wisdom, by the Foundation's President, on AI as a technology of empowerment or dominance and how to choose.